TokySound/Toky-Sound/daily.md

 4/29
 Many times, I feel tired because I <u>have to</u> face a lot of subjects that I hate.
 I think I need to do something I am interested in.

+4/30
+I got a score of 15 on the engineering math test.
+It's the lowest score I've ever gotten on any university test.

+5/1
+I don't know how to make the 8051 microcontroller <u>produce</u> the correct music beats.